symfony-cmf/symfony-cmf-docs/bundles/block/cache.rst

 Installation
 ------------

+The installation is split between the SonataCacheBundle, the SymfonyCmfBlockBundle and the SonataBlockBundle:

-1. Follow the installation instructions from the `SonataCacheBundle documentation <http://sonata-project.org/bundles/cache/master/doc/index.html>`_.
+1. *SonataCacheBundle* - Follow the installation instructions from the `SonataCacheBundle documentation <http://sonata-project.org/bundles/cache/master/doc/index.html>`_.
-2. At the end of your routing file, add the following lines:
+2. *SymfonyCmfBlockBundle* - At the end of your routing file, add the following lines:

   .. configuration-block::